 - Employees seeking outstanding wages, super and unpaid entitlements

-Illegal phoenix activity is where a new company is created to continue the business of an existing company that has been deliberately liquidated to avoid paying outstanding debts, including taxes, creditors and employee entitlements.
+Illegal phoenix activity occurs when a new company, for little or no value, continues the business of an existing company that has been liquidated or otherwise abandoned to avoid paying outstanding debts, which can include taxes, creditors and employee entitlements.

-This illegal practice usually happens when company directors transfer the assets of an existing company to a new company without paying true or market value, leaving debts with the old company.
-Once the assets have been transferred, the old company is placed in liquidation.
-When the liquidator is appointed, there are no assets to sell so creditors cannot be paid.
+This illegal practice usually happens when company directors abandon the company or transfer the business of an existing company to a new company without paying true or market value, leaving debts with the old company.
+Once the assets have been transferred, the old company is placed in liquidation or abandoned.
+If the liquidator is appointed, there are no assets to recover, which means creditors cannot be paid.

 Find out the warning signs of illegal phoenix activity.

 - calling 1800 060 062

 - completing a Tip-Off form available from the ATO website